-Women play an important role in trucking, making up 6.6 percent of the 3.5 million truckers according to the American Trucking Association.
+Women in trucking, making up 6.6 percent of the 3.5 million truckers according to the American Trucking Association.
 Since 2010, the number of professional female truck drivers in the United States has increased 68 percent and continues to grow.
 For many women entering the industry, it can be a bit intimidating with the long-time misconception that women can’t become truck drivers.
-Here at Paper Transport, Inc. you can find women working in various roles such as professional truck drivers, operations, driver managers, planners, recruiting, etc.
+At Paper Transport you can find women working in various roles.
+From professional truck drivers to operations, driver managers, planners, recruiting, and beyond.

-I knew I always wanted to acquire a business degree but really struggled to find my place as this can be such a broad degree.
-I decided then, to focus on supply chain management.
-I found Paper Transport through UWGB when I started looking for internships and decided to apply.
-So why did I choose Paper Transport when there were so many other internship opportunities?
+I always knew I wanted to acquire a business degree.
+However, I really struggled to find my place as this can be such a broad degree.
+I came across Paper Transport through UWGB when I started looking for internships and decided to apply.
+Why did I choose Paper Transport when there were so many other internship opportunities?
 The culture and their mission!
-Their mission is to build a great and safe place to work and they appreciate that everyone is motivated by something different.
+Their mission is to build a great and safe place to work.
+Along with appreciating that everyone is motivated by something different.
 Whether you are a driver here at PTI or an employee, you are more than just a number.
-I do truly feel like this job has prepared me for a long and successful career in transportation, and I am extremely thankful that I get to work and learn from such hard-working individuals daily.” – Haley H, Driver Manager
+I do truly feel like this job has prepared me for a long and successful career in transportation.
+I am extremely thankful that I get to work and learn from such hard-working individuals daily.” – Haley H, Driver Manager

 Take On a Career That You Will Love